Localization theorems for weakly approximable triangulated categories: Introduction

+\item Suppose that $\R,\T, \S$ are weakly approximable and that $j^*(G_{\mathcal{T}})\in \mathcal{S}_c^-$, where $G_{\mathcal{T}}$ denotes a compact generator of $\T$.
+Then the first row of the recollement induces a short exact sequence In particular, this holds if $\R,\T, \S$ are locally Hom-finite approximable $R$-linear triangulated categories, with $R$ a commutative noetherian ring. \end{enumerate} \end{thm}

-This theorem is the counterpart for approximable triangulated categories to the theorem applicable to algebraically compactly triangulated categories \cite[Theorem 1.3]{JYZ23}.
-A pre-approximable triangulated category is a triangulated category that admits a compact generator $G$ satisfying $\Hom(G, G[i])=0$ for sufficiently large $i$, it has fewer restrictions than an approximable triangulated category.
+A pre-approximable triangulated category is a triangulated category that admits a compact generator $G$ satisfying $\Hom_{\T}(G, G[i])=0$ for sufficiently large $i$.
+There are many examples of such categories, including the derived categories of upper-bounded DG algebras.
+Comparing Theorem \ref{thm:A}(1) with Jin-Yang-Zhou's theorem, we see that while their result excels when all three categories involved are algebraic, it falls short in the context of topological triangulated categories (e.g., the homotopy category of spectra), which presents an advantage for our framework.

-According to \cite{N18c}, in a locally Hom-finite noetherian approximable $R$-linear triangulated category $\T$, the subcategories $\T^c$ and $\T^b_c$ determine each other.
-This leads us to speculate about the existence of counterparts for $\T^b_c$ of Neeman's theorem (Lemma~\ref{lem:reco to c}) and of the localization theorem for $\T^c$ (Theorem~\ref{thm:A}).
+According to \cite{N18c}, under mild conditions, the subcategories $\T^c$ and $\T^b_c$ are mutually determining.
+This insight prompts us to consider the existence of counterparts for $\T^b_c$ pertaining to Neeman's localization theorem for $\T^c$.
 The following theorem materializes this observation.